sorbet/sorbet.run/docs/talks/RubyConf2019/index.md

 ## 🎉 Ruby 3 & Types!

-- Ruby 3 stdlib will ship with type definitions
+- Ruby 3 stdlib will ship with type definitions.

 - We're collaborating closely with the Ruby core team

+- See more details in talks by Matz, Yusuke Endoh and us @ RubyKaigi 2019

 ---